-IUKWC workshops are held in either the UK or India and bring together scientists to: discuss the current state of knowledge in a particular area; identify the future requirements/ideas for joint research and/or provide training to exchange and further develop scientific skills in water security science.
+Scientists (including students), and where possible, members from NGOs and State government, were brought together to: discuss the current state of knowledge in a particular area and identify the future requirements/ideas for joint research.
 Further information about the Centre's workshops can be found here.

-The Centre's Researcher Exchange Schemes provide opportunities for Indian experts to visit the UK or UK experts to visit India in order to spend time exploring research ideas, building capacity or training in research methods, or exchanging latest findings.
+Exchanges provided opportunities scientists from each country to visit the other in order to spend time exploring research ideas, building capacity or training in research methods, and exchanging latest findings.
 Further information about the Centre's Research exchange Schemes can be found here.

 GFES were designed to bring together stakeholders on the ground with researchers in the early stages of design and development of water science research and initiatives, in order to promote the assimilation of local knowledge and users experiences to progress the concept of co-production and co-design, and facilitate user feedback into science and policy.
 More information on the Centre’s GFES can be found here.

-IUKWC supports running of webinars to facilitate collaboration under UK-India projects and interaction with international experts and wider research audience.
-These webinars are also intended to disseminate findings of IUKWC activities like research exchanges, workshops, Pump priming projects, etc. Further information about the Centre's Webinars can be found here.
+IUKWC supported the running of webinars to facilitate collaboration under UK-India projects and interaction with international experts and wider research audience.
+These webinars were also intended to disseminate findings of IUKWC activities like research exchanges, workshops, pump priming projects, etc. Further information about the Centre's Webinars can be found here.

 Participation in the Centre's activities

 The IUKWC runs calls that allow the community to submit proposals to run or participate in its activities.
 The Centre supports members of the community who run activities by providing funding and helping facilitated delivery of these activities in India or the UK.
 Calls to run activities are normally made twice a year and are either Open Calls or Focused Topic Calls to ensure the Centre delivers a balanced portfolio of activities across its scientific themes.